qm210/wledline-trophies/DEADLINE_2025_HOWTO.md

 > This part might contain the pre-existing functions / useful tools / good-to-know implementation details
 > to help you make great Trophy FX, but can only do so when we know what you actually need to know.
 >
 >  For now, the stuff that is used in the existing `FX_DEADLINE_TROPHY.h` can be considered an okayish starting point.
-Have fun! ☆( ＾◡＾)っ
+Have fun! Ꮷ( ＾◡＾)っ